Deep Dish Swift - Day 3

 Machine Learning in Swift: Practical, Trendy, or Both?

-Ben talked about the future or Machine Learning and how to use Swift to get a performance boost over Python.
-A fun and very professional talk.
-I’m blown away by the fact that Ben is just 17 years old.
-I would have been impressed if he was a seasoned, experienced developer, but this is almost uncanny.
+Ben talked about the future or Machine Learning and how to use Swift as a performance boost over Python.
+It was a fun and very professional talk.